logzio/logz-docs/_source/logzio_collections/_log-sources/docker-swarm.md

 order: 40
 ---

+Docker Swarm is a container orchestration platform by Docker.
 This integration is a Docker Swarm container that uses Filebeat to collect logs from other Docker containers and forward them to your Logz.io account.

 To use docker-collector-logs, you'll set environment variables when you run the container.
 The Docker logs directory and docker.sock are mounted to the container, allowing Filebeat to collect the logs and metadata.